 You can go to a wedding, civil partnership registration or funeral as long as you’ve been invited.

-Joining with another household
+Joining an extended household

 If you’re separated from your children’s other parent